xStarbound/xStarbound/doc/lua/world.md

 Damages all tiles in the specified layer and positions by the specified amount.
 The source position of the damage determines the initial direction of the damage particles.
 Damage types are: `"plantish"`, `"blockish"`, `"beamish"`, `"explosive"`, `"fire"`, `"tilling"`.
 Harvest level determines whether destroyed materials or mods will drop as items.
 Returns `true` if any damage was done and `false` otherwise.

+> **xStarbound v4.2+:** If the `"bypassBuildChecks"` world property is enabled on an xStarbound v4.2+ server (regardless of client), tile damage on the world does not «proc» liquid flows, falling tiles or object/plant breakages on neighbouring tiles, and unbreakable objects can be damaged or broken.
+Objects _occupying_ damaged foreground tiles are still damaged even with the bypass enabled; that is, the bypass only disables changes to tiles and tile entities _not_ explicitly specified by this callback.

 > **Technical note:** Tiles with a configured `"health"` value of infinity (`math.huge` in Lua) can only be destroyed with an infinite amount of damage (again, `math.huge` in Lua).
 The only way to set such a `"health"` value is with a Lua patch script (_not_ a preprocessor script!), as this is the only way to set any value _after_ text parsing, which considers any `inf` or `Infinity` values invalid (as per the JSON standard).

 ---